stanford-mse-125-2025/mse-125-2025-website/assignments.md

 **You must complete the quiz on your own.
 Giving or receiving any form of aid on the quiz is a violation of the honor code.**

-The second quiz tests the material presented in weeks 4-9.
+The second quiz tests the material presented in weeks 5-9 (linear regression and everything afterwards)